parthp7/CreditCardFraudDetection/README.md

 2. In the folder where creditcardfraud.csv is present, make a folder with name source.
 3. Copy all source file in source folder.
 4. Each source file can run independently.
-For executing use any IDE, or for command line use command
+For executing use any IDE, or for command line use command python3 filename.py

-		python3 filename.py
+5. For obtaining different models in same domain change parameters of model initialization in source files as given.
+E.g. Change model = svm.SVC(kernel='rbf', C=1, gamma=10) to model = svm.SVC(kernel='linear', C=1) to change SVM model from RBF to Linear.

 The source files can take anywhere between 3s to 15min to execute for given dataset.